ethyla/bls12-381-hash-to-curve/README.md

 g1 total cost: 23600 current hash to field ca 33000 so total ca: 56600 g2 total cost: 179500 current hash to field ca 44000 so total ca: 223500

+The g2 calculation is naive and it will be way more expensive as just a simple scalar mul can't be used for the cofactor clearing as the scalar is way to big for the precompile.
+That means a an optimization such as Budroni-Pintore needs be used.
+Sadly it's not exactly a gas optimazation and will result in way higher costs than calculated above.